flbuddymooreiv/vaporize/README.md

 # Usage
+Find 100 targets in the cropped region to remove the HUD and toolbelt on a fullscreen 1080p display at 100% UI scale:

 `/usr/bin/python3 vaporize.py 100`

-Will find 100 targets in the cropped region to remove the HUD and toolbelt on a fullscreen 1080p display at 100% UI scale.
+The parameter is the number of clicks you'd like to send

+# Requirements

+`pip3 install pyautogui`

+Optional: If you have `notify-send` you will get some basic output notifications as the script runs

 If you need to use a different crop region, you can change the first couple of lines of the pyautogui screenshot command.